freenowtech/wave/CONTRIBUTING.md

 ### Triage tickets

 If an unreviewed ticket reports a bug, try and reproduce it.
-If you can reproduce it and it seems valid, make a note that you confirmed the bug and accept the ticket.
-A video or clear steps on how to reproduce a bug is a great way to setup the ground for the next dev
+If you can reproduce it, and it seems valid, make a note that you confirmed the bug and accept the ticket.
+A video or clear steps on how to reproduce a bug is a great way to set up the ground for the next dev.

 ### Write some documentation

-Our documentation is great but it can always be improved.
+Our documentation is great, but it can always be improved.
 Did you find a typo?
 Do you think that something should be clarified?
 Go ahead and suggest a documentation patch!

 We use [Storybook](https://storybook.js.org) to run our documentation site at [wave.free-now.com](https://wave.free-now.com/).